Smart lock vs lockbox vs key safe: what works for which property

 Pick a smart lock if:

-- You manage three or more properties — code rotation by hand stops scaling around then
+- You manage three or more properties, where changing codes by hand stops being realistic around then

-- Your turnover is fast (one-night stays, peak season) — the security benefit of an expiring code is real
+- Your turnover is fast (one-night stays, peak season), so the security benefit of an expiring code is real

-- The property is high-value or in a transient area — the extra layer of access control earns its keep
+- The property is high-value or in a transient area, so the extra layer of access control earns its keep

-- You have reliable Wi-Fi at the property and can swap batteries before you run out — both are non-negotiable
+- You have reliable Wi-Fi at the property and can swap batteries before you run out, and both matter

 Pick a lockbox if:

-- One or two properties — the manual code rotation is tolerable
+- One or two properties, so changing the code by hand is tolerable

 - The property is in a low-risk area (residential, owner- occupied building, gated community)

-- You want the lowest possible point of failure — no batteries, no firmware, no Wi-Fi
+- You want the fewest things that can break: no batteries, no updates, no Wi-Fi

 - You’re testing the short-term rental market on a property and don’t want to commit to a $300 install yet